Our Favorite Homeschool Resources

 Kids who are read to by their parents are light years ahead of those who are not.
 The Read Aloud Handbook explains why and how and when to read aloud to your child.

 Honey For A Child's Heart is a list of the best books for children with descriptions.
-The first part of the book explains why reading and being a reading example is so important.
+The first part of the book explains why reading and being a reading example are so important.
 Use this to help you find books at your library to fill your home with literature.

 Teaching with Love